2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/content-types.md

 }
 ```

-When converting the data to a strongly typed object, you would then pass in the user like this:
+When converting the data to a strong-typed object, you would then pass in the user like this:

 ```razor
 @{